the formation of galactic discs

-In addition to idealised N-body simulations, I have worked with cosmological zoom simulations of Milky Way analogues.
-Since 2014, I have lead the Auriga project: a large, high-resolution suite of Milky Way analogues simulated with world-leading numerical simulation techniques and a comprehensive galaxy formation model.
-A unique advantage of these simulations is that they self-consistently produce rotationally supported, star-forming late-type systems with bars and spiral arms (see Fig. 3) across the expected Milky Way mass range (0.5 – 2 x 1012 M⊙), thereby overcoming a historic difficulty for simulations in the Lambda Cold Dark Matter paradigm.
+The Auriga project is a large suite of cosmological magnetohydrodynamic (MHD) simulations of Milky Way analogues simulated with the AREPO code (Springel 2010).
+One of the main results of these simulations is that they produce disc-dominateed rotationally supported, star-forming late-type systems (right) across the expected Milky Way mass range (0.5 – 2 x 1012 M⊙), thereby overcoming a historic difficulty for simulations in the Lambda Cold Dark Matter paradigm.

 They have so far been used in more than 50 scientific studies covering a wide range of scientific topics, from the nature of dark matter to the formation of magnetic fields and more exotic physics such as cosmic rays.
 For more information, please visit the Auriga project website.